Ariana Grande: 2020–2023: Positions

 Alongside the release of Positions, the track "34+35" served as the second single off the album.
 Debuting at number eight, it became Grande's 18th top-ten single.
 Grande released a "34+35" remix featuring American rappers Doja Cat and Megan Thee Stallion on January 15, 2021.
-The remix helped the song reach a new peak at number two, the highest-charting song credited to three or more female soloists on the Hot 100 since Christina Aguilera, Mýa, Pink and Lil' Kim's "Lady Marmalade" in 2001.
+The remix helped the song reach a new peak at number two, the highest-charting song credited to three or more female soloists on the Hot 100 since Christina Aguilera, Mýa, Pink, and Lil' Kim's "Lady Marmalade" in 2001.
 The remix was one of five bonus tracks included on the deluxe edition of Positions, released on February 19, 2021.
 On the Pop Airplay chart issue dated February 13, "34+35" replaced Grande's own "Positions" at number one, making her the first artist to replace herself at the summit as the only act credited on both tracks.
 On the following chart issue, Grande occupied the top two of the chart with "34+35" and "Positions", becoming the first artist to simultaneously occupy the top two with two solo tracks.
 "34+35" remained at number one for three consecutive weeks; it also topped the Rhythmic airplay chart, marking Grande's third leader.
 In March, the song "POV" was sent to radio as the album's third single.
 The song reached number 27 on the Hot 100 and the top ten on mainstream radio, making Grande the first artist to have three concurrent songs in the top ten on Pop Airplay; it later peaked at number three.

-Grande was named the most-played artist on iHeartRadio's stations in 2021, reaching 2.6 billion in audience.
 Positions ranked at number eight on the 2021 year-end Billboard 200 chart.
 On November 13, 2020, Grande made a surprise appearance on the Adult Swim Festival, performing music artist Thundercat's song "Them Changes" alongside him, which Grande had previously covered.
 Grande and Jennifer Hudson also featured on a remix of Mariah Carey's 2010 Christmas song "Oh Santa!".
 The song was released on December 4, 2020, as part of Mariah Carey's Magical Christmas Special.
 Grande released the concert film for her Sweetener World Tour, Excuse Me, I Love You, on December 21, 2020, exclusively on Netflix.